nios-students/docs/wiki/FAQ'S.md

 ## Is Manish Verma legit?

-Ans: Short answer NO. Long answer As per the information on their website about section "This website is not **associated with NIOS**, For official website of NIOS visit – https://www.nios.ac.in/" This could be in the context of: "Hey, we are a CSC and Study Centre.
+Short answer NO. Long answer As per the information on their website about section "This website is not **associated with NIOS**, For official website of NIOS visit – https://www.nios.ac.in/" This could be in the context of: "Hey, we are a CSC and Study Centre.
 You can find information about our courses, guides, and other stuff, but our website isn't the official website of NIOS.
 So, is this paragraph garbage?
 No, but it makes you think, "Why would a CSC **and** Study Centre say this isn’t the main website instead of just giving a link to it?"
 What is a CSC/Facilitation Centre, and what are its functions?

 In general: